 Rev. Francis X. McCabe, C.M., DePaul’s third president wrote to “Students!
 Alumni!
 Parents!” to challenge the fallacy that “University work is not so important, and that its continuance becomes less imperative during war time. … The very contrary is the truth.”
 The St. Vincent’s chapter of the Young Men’s Catholic Club published the Lyceum Weekly News to send to soldiers to boost their morale and connection with the DePaul community.
 And among those serving his country was DePaul’s second president, Rev. John Martin, C.M., who was a chaplain in the American Expeditionary Forces in New Mexico and France.

 Sadly, the Second World War proved that global tragedy could strike twice.
 DePaul was selected as a V-1 training center by the U.S. Navy and saw faculty, staff and students join up.
 The May 21, 1942, issue of The DePaulia reflects on “1942 – Significant Year.”
-Its stories talk about air raid rules for Chicago’s Loop, war bonds and stamp sales, Red Cross volunteers, and Lawrence Carr (CSH ’40), who majored in chemistry and physics, return to campus as an ensign in the naval air corps to instruct new recruits.
+Its stories talk about air raid rules for Chicago’s Loop, war bonds and stamp sales, Red Cross volunteers, and Lawrence Carr (CSH ’40), who majored in chemistry and physics, returning to campus as an ensign in the naval air corps to instruct new recruits.

 In modern times, the 9/11 terrorist attacks on the World Trade Center and the Pentagon building devastated Americans and had reverberations around the world.
-DePaul Professor of History Tom Mockaitis, whose research focuses on terrorism, said in a recent interview, “We weren’t thinking it could ever happen here.”
+DePaul Professor of History Tom Mockaitis, whose research focuses on terrorism, said in an interview, “We weren’t thinking it could ever happen here.”
 He recalled that in Chicago, high rises were emptied quickly, military air cover blanketed the city and the level of anxiety was high.